-That's the word coming from Bloomberg News sources, who say Apple could "introduce" the refreshed set-top box in two months time.
+That's the word coming from Bloomberg News sources, who say Apple could "introduce" the refreshed set-top box in two months.
 The aim is to have it on sale by Christmas, though that release time frame isn't secure.

 The reason for its instability?
-Apple is reportedly working out video content deals with Time Warner Cable and other potential partners.
-The firms are said to be ironing out agreements on the programming and distribution front.
+Apple is reportedly working out video content deals with Time Warner Cable in the US and other potential partners.
+The firms are said to be ironing out agreements with partners on the programming and distribution front.

 More new Apple TV features

-In addition to the new content offerings, Bloomberg's sources revealed the next Apple TV will have a faster processor than its predecessor.
+In addition to the new content offerings, Bloomberg's sources revealed the new Apple TV will have a faster processor than its predecessor.